 Then walk to the Palace of Westminster (800 meter via Whitehall).

-The Palace of Westminster and the Westminster Bridge can be seen in Harry Potter and the Orden of the Phoenix when Harry and some members of the Orden flew over London on their broomsticks.
+Like Tower Bridge the Palace of Westminster and the Westminster Bridge can be seen in Harry Potter and the Orden of the Phoenix when Harry and some members of the Orden flew over London on their broomsticks.

 Westminster Station was closed for one day for filming Harry Potter and the Orden of the Phoenix.
 You can see the station when Mr. Weasley and Harry took the tube to go to Harry´s hearing at the Ministry of Magic.
-Because Mr. Weasley travelled like this for the first time, he did not know how to pass the electronical barrier.
+Because Mr. Weasley travelled like a muggle for the first time, he did not know how to pass the electronical barrier.
 Nevertheless, they made it to Harry´s hearing in time.

 From Westminster Station take the Jubilee Line to Green Park (one stop) and then the Piccadilly Line to Piccadilly Circus (one stop).
 You can also take the bus from Parliament Square to Regent Street.
 Both takes approx. 10 minutes. (walking time is 20 minutes; 1.2 km).